vEnhance/1802/r02.typ

 However, I want to at least distinguish between two things:

-- *"Trivial theorems"*: an A+ student in 18.02 could reasonably justify this theorem to a friend using material from earlier in the course.
+- *"Trivial theorems"*: an A-level student in 18.02 could reasonably justify this theorem to a friend using material from earlier in the course.
 - *"Nontrivial theorems"*: an explanation of why the theorem holds requires at least one new idea, concept, or some substantial calculation.

-You're not expected to know how to prove the trivial theorems either; you are on P/NR, after all.
+You're not expected to know how to prove the trivial theorems either;
+you are on P/NR, after all, enjoy it.
 But I think it's helpful context if I at least tell you which results are _supposed_ to be easy and which are _supposed_ to be hard.
 (Though for exams, you just memorize all of them anyway.)